simplepki/server/README.md

 ### Build, Upload, Deploy

-With the bucket created and region chosen we can deploy the whole thing by running the following command from the `deploy` directory.
+With the bucket created and region chosen we can deploy the whole thing by running the following command from the directory.

 ```
-make build upload deploy bucket=<bucket> region=<region>
+make build deploy bucket=<bucket> region=<region>
 ```

 ## Testing Lambdas